The optimum shaft coupling for your application

 How do you measure the required shaft diameter and length for the correct selection?

 The length (or installation length of the coupling) is determined by the available installation space between the shaft ends.
-This is best measured with a steel ruler and checked to ensure that there is sufficient installation space.

 At abp, we provide all the necessary information on our product subpages so that you can see immediately whether the coupling is suitable.